sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-selects the logging stack.
-Choosing none will disable the centralized logging.
-Choosing opensearch will deploy and configure the Logging Operator and an OpenSearch cluster (can be single or triple for HA) where the logs will be stored.
-Choosing loki will use a distributed Grafana Loki instead of OpenSearh for storage.
-Choosing customOuput the Logging Operator will be deployed and installed but with no local storage, you will have to create the needed Outputs and ClusterOutputs to ship the logs to your desired storage.
+Selects the logging stack.
+Options are:
+- `none`: will disable the centralized logging.
+- `opensearch`: will deploy and configure the Logging Operator and an OpenSearch cluster (can be single or triple for HA) where the logs will be stored.
+- `loki`: will use a distributed Grafana Loki instead of OpenSearh for storage.
+- `customOuputs`: the Logging Operator will be deployed and installed but with no local storage, you will have to create the needed Outputs and ClusterOutputs to ship the logs to your desired storage.

+Default is `opensearch`.

 ### Constraints